 It's at moments like this, on the second effort of the day, when your preceding nutritional strategy really shows through.
 I’m grateful for the advice and the food I took on earlier in the day.

 Dehydration now would lead to cramps, and a lack of proper fuel would lead to 'bonking' and low energy levels.
 There is none of that in our group of riders though, we’ve taken the good advice on board; we push onwards to the summit with eager anticipation.

-Our keenness is because we know that at the summit our Velusso host will meets us, to present a splendid picnic of fresh salad, fruit, Spanish Tortilla and chicken sandwiches.
+Our keenness is because we know that at the summit our Velusso host will meet us, to present a splendid picnic of fresh salad, fruit, Spanish Tortilla and chicken sandwiches.
 It is like a feed station from heaven.
-All natural fuel that will help us recover, replenish and ride out again with renewed vigour.
+All-natural fuel that will help us recover, replenish and ride out again with renewed vigour.